Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 For this reason, it’s helpful to choose a name that’s memorable, short, and easy to spell.

-Some business owners are willing to spend a large amount of money to acquire premium domain names.
+Some business owners are willing to spend a large amount of money to acquire premium names for the domain.

 This typically comes with a small transfer fee.

-Some registrars demand a one-year renewal fee at the time of transfer as your only cost.
+Some registrars demand a one-year renewal fee at the time of transfer as your only domain name cost.

 If you’re tired of using a specific domain registrar you can transfer a domain you own from one registrar to another using this same process.